gdm85/docker-fw/README.md

 - `.` to reference the container for which rules are being added
 - `/` to reference the Docker host (usually 172.17.42.1)

-**NOTE**: referencing the Docker host `/` is mostly intended for the 'add-internal' action; since it is considered a poor practice to create firewall rules to allow traffic that target the docker host, a warning always be displayed when using it as source or destination of an 'add' action
+**NOTE**: referencing the Docker host `/` is mostly intended for the 'add-internal' action; since it is considered a poor practice to create firewall rules to allow traffic that target the docker host

 	docker-fw add container-id --source=(1.2.3.4|.|container-id) [--rev-lookup] [--sport=xxxx] [--dest=(1.2.3.4|.|container-id)] [--dport=xxxx] [--protocol=(tcp|udp)] [--filter="-i docker0 -o docker0"]
 	docker add-internal container-id --source=(1.2.3.4|.|container-id|/) [--rev-lookup] [--sport=xxxx] --dest=(1.2.3.4|.|container-id|/) --dport=xxxx [--protocol=(tcp|udp)] [--filter="-i docker0 -o docker0"]